nhannguyen1295/nhannguyen1295/README.md

   + TypesScript with NestJS, but not main skill, and i am confused by Observable with Rxjs
   + A bit of Angular
   + Golang
-  + Misc: CI/CD with Jenkins
+  + Misc: CI/CD with Jenkins, Linux bash shell

 :books: Currently i'm learning blockchain with Golang (for fun and knowledge), software design pattern